Teaching

 This is an undergraduate-level course from Department of Earth and Space Sciences.
 We introduce theories underlying geophysical phenomena including seismic wave generation and propagation, the Earth’s magnetic, gravity, and electrical fields, heat and heat flow, buoyancy and density of Earth materials, plate tectonics on the Earth.
 As the TA, I was responsible for leading the lab, grading homeworks, and holding office hours.
 I redesigned the lab fully into open-source Python softwares for data modeling (seismic, gravity and magnetic).
 I also made the lab integrated with the auto-grader through GradeScope using otter-grader.

-The lab material is available at https://github.com/UW-geophysics-edu/ESS314-fall23.
+The lab material is available on GitHub.
 The auto-grader source file will be available upon request.

 Workshop course, SSA Annual Meeting and NSF-SCOPED Workshop